High street banks, building societies or credit cards are not always an option, and there are lots of different ways to borrow.

 Buy a branded washing machine on sale for £350, and pay for it over 3 years.
 With interest and extra charges it will cost you nearly £600!

 You can buy the same good quality basic washing machine for about £200 on the high street.
-A credit union loan, paid back over 1 year, and Home Contents Insurance through the Trust (which covers your whole home!) for the whole year will cost you about £340 in total.
+A credit union loan, paid back over 1 year, and Home Contents Insurance through the Group (which covers your whole home!) for the whole year will cost you about £340 in total.

 REMEMBER - Before you use a weekly payment store, speak to your local Credit Union about a low-cost loan to help you buy what you need.
 This will mean you can shop around to get the best deal, and the goods are yours straight away!
 Loans can be repaid weekly or monthly and you can pay a little extra to build up some savings.